VilleNyrhila/FullStackAssignment/README.md

 ## To-do list
 There are a number of things which currently remain unimplemented, but which I wish to add in with due time:
 - Automated tests for back-end and front-end.
-- Counter-measures against XSS.
-Currently, the app takes input as it is given.
-In a deployed product, this would be a critical vulnerability.
-Measures need to be implemented to at least sanitize input.